adamduckett/boilerplate/readme.md

-# new-game-plus
+# cola

-_new-game-plus_ is my personal starting point for new projects but with a few extra features.
-It contains everything _new-game_ does but with the inclusion of jQuery, Google Fonts and Modernizr.
+_cola_ is my personal starting point for new projects.
+It features everything [cola-diet](https://github.com/adamduckett/cola-diet.git) does with a little extra sugar (namely: jQuery, Google Fonts and Modernizr).

+Looking for the diet option?
+Grab [cola-diet](https://github.com/adamduckett/cola-diet.git) instead.

-Feel free to use any code from _new-game-plus_ in your own projects; we're all friends here, mate!
+Feel free to use any code from _cola_ in your own projects; we're all friends here, mate!